UstadMobile/UstadMobile/CODING-STYLE.md

 #### Never hardcode any literal values

-Any literal other than 0, 1, -1, true, or false.
+Any literal other than 0, 1, -1, true, false, or null.
 Any other literal value MUST be defined as a constant with a meaningful name.

 e.g.
 Do not do this: